Raubkatz/Autocatalytic-Sets-and-Assembly-Theory/README.md

 ├── assembly_analysis_results

-│ └── ... contains data generated and processed by the scripts
+│ └── ... contains data generated and processed by the scripts, this folder will be created upon running the scripts

 ## Script Descriptions